Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Experiments

 \subsubsection{Uniform Translation Baseline}

-The first baseline we adopt uniformly translates the entire scan by the maximum allowed perturbation, $\lambda$, at random angles in the $x-y$ plane.
+This baseline uniformly translates the entire scan by the maximum allowed perturbation, $\lambda$, at random angles in the $x-y$ plane.
 The perturbations are restricted to the $x-y$ plane because we focus on the lateral and longitudinal localization errors a model can induce.
 These errors are more significant than vertical pose errors in autonomous navigation applications.